A plastic road barrier with MASH TL-2 deflection

 Shorter clear zones

-A clear zone is defined as a roadside area that is free of potential hazards, where an out-of-control vehicle can traverse safely.
+A clear zone is defined as a roadside area that is free of potential hazards, and where an out-of-control vehicle can traverse safely.
 The width of a clear zone is measured from the edge of the relative to the edge of the travelled way – so the Lo-Ro is a perfect solution for inner-city projects or roadwork sites that are short on space, without the luxury of traditional wide clear zones.

 Easy installation

-The Lo-Ro has a stout design for maximum stability and durability and when full of water it weighs over 700kg.
+The Lo-Ro safety barrier has a stout design for maximum stability and durability and when full of water it weighs over 700kg.
 With three galvanized steel cables and strong interlocking knuckles between modules, it minimises penetration into the work zone.
 Plus, due to the shorter minimum length, fewer barriers are required which saves you money and installation time.

 The Lo-Ro is also compatible with the SLED attenuator.